-For the 59 million Americans enrolled in Medicare, understanding what their plan covers is vital information.
+For the over 60 million Americans enrolled in Medicare, understanding what their plan covers is vital information.

 Deciphering the rules, regulations, limitations, and endless small print of coverage can be overwhelming, even for experts who are steeped in the details of Medicare.

 There are four parts to Medicare.
 Medicare Parts A and B together are often referred to as “Original Medicare.”

 Medicare Part A is the hospital insurance portion of Original Medicare.
 Medicare Part B is the medical insurance piece of Original Medicare.
 Part B covers things like doctors’ visits, outpatient care, ambulance services, and more.